tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ![The Amazon SageMaker Studio UI](Images/sagemaker-studio-ui.png)

 Explain to students that Amazon SageMaker Studio can be used in the same way they were working locally with Jupyter lab, the main difference is that Studio is a cloud application that allows to access all the computing power of AWS.

 Continue the demo by clicking in the "Launcher" tab.
 Explain to students that Amazon SageMaker has different built-in images to create notebooks, these images are similar to a Python virtual environment.
 Continue the demo by ensuring the "Data Science" image is selected; next, click on the "Python 3" notebook option.
 A fresh Jupyter notebook will appear, test it by printing a `Hello!!` message.

 ![Creating a notebook in Amazon SageMaker Studio](Images/sagemaker-studio-create-notebook.gif)

-Ensure that all the class has reach this point and everyone was able to run this simple testing line of code, ask TAs to assist any students that may be stuck.
+Ensure that all the class has reached this point and everyone was able to run this simple testing line of code, ask TAs to assist any students that may be stuck.

 Once everyone in the class has Amazon SageMaker Studio running, explain to students that as any Jupyter lab interface, they can run their notebooks and custom code in Amazon SageMaker Studio.